Nodulaire/ELK-Ansible/README.md

 ## Quick-start
 ### Requirement
-You need *ansible* installed on your computer and a remote server (accessible by ssh) with sudo access and python2.7 installed.
+You need *ansible* installed on your computer and a remote server ubuntu 16.04 LTS (accessible by ssh) with sudo access and python2.7 installed.
-For further instruction, read the documention **[Ansible-install.md]**(Documentation/Installation/Ansible-Install.md).
+For further instruction, read the documention **[Ansible-install.md]**(../Documentation/Installation/Ansible-Install.md).

 ### Quick-launch